 A set of PDCCH candidates for a UE to monitor is defined in terms of PDCCH search space sets.
 A search space set can be a CSS set or a USS set.
 A UE monitors PDCCH candidates in one or more of the following search spaces sets

-- a Type0-PDCCH CSS set configured by pdcch-ConfigSIB1 in MIB or by searchSpaceSIB1 in PDCCH-ConfigCommon or by searchSpaceZero in PDCCH-ConfigCommon for a DCI format 1_0 with CRC scrambled by a SI-RNTI, or by searchSpaceZero in PDCCH-ConfigCommon when pdcch-Config-MCCH or pdcch-Config-MCCH is not provided, for a DCI format with CRC scrambled by a MCCH-RNTI or a G-RNTI, on the primary cell of the MCG
+- a Type0-PDCCH CSS set configured by pdcch-ConfigSIB1 in MIB or by searchSpaceSIB1 in PDCCH-ConfigCommon or by searchSpaceZero in PDCCH-ConfigCommon for a DCI format 1_0 with CRC scrambled by a SI-RNTI, on the primary cell of the MCG, or by searchSpaceZero in PDCCH-ConfigCommon when pdcch-Config-MCCH or pdcch-Config-MCCH is not provided, for a DCI format with CRC scrambled by a MCCH-RNTI or a G-RNTI,

 - a Type0A-PDCCH CSS set configured by searchSpaceOtherSystemInformation in PDCCH-ConfigCommon for a DCI format 1_0 with CRC scrambled by a SI-RNTI on the primary cell of the MCG

-- a Type0B-PDCCH CSS set configured by searchSpaceBroadcast in pdcch-Config-MCCH and pdcch-Config-MTCH for a DCI format with CRC scrambled by a MCCH-RNTI or a G-RNTI, on the primary cell of the MCG
+- a Type0B-PDCCH CSS set configured by searchSpaceBroadcast in pdcch-Config-MCCH and pdcch-Config-MTCH for a DCI format with CRC scrambled by a MCCH-RNTI or a G-RNTI

 < Unchanged parts are omitted >